prachi2210/Expense-Recorder/README.md

  Asumption -
    For filter search, there is no option for selecting year in the wireframes therefore I assumed the months would be of current year.
-  Additionally i have added a year filter, if the user wishes to see the transactions for previous year.
+  Additionally I have added a 'year' filter to carter to scenarios where the user wishes to see the transactions for previous year, as an example.

 Summary -
  1. Fetching data according to the selected year and month from the database.